Climate Summit: COP24

-Also, for another year, the Moving for Climate NOW cycling team, an initiative promoted by the Spanish United Nations Global Compact Network and Iberdrola, arrived in Katowice after travelling more than 600 kilometres by electric bicycle since Vienna (Austria).
+Also, for another year, the Moving for Climate NOW External link, opens in new window. cycling team, an initiative promoted by the Spanish United Nations Global Compact Network External link, opens in new window. and Iberdrola, arrived in Katowice after travelling more than 600 kilometres by electric bicycle since Vienna (Austria).
 The initiative's aim is to make society aware of the need to act urgently against climate change using all available mechanisms.

 Coinciding with the start of the COP24 in Katowice, Moving for Climate NOW was welcomed by the United Nations Climate Change Deputy Executive Secretary, Ovais Sarmad, and President of COP24, Michal Kurtyka.